yiisoft/yii2/docs/guide/start-databases.md

 <?= LinkPager::widget(['pagination' => $pagination]) ?>
 ```

-The view consists of two parts.
-In the first part, the country data is traversed and rendered as an unordered HTML list.
+The view has two sections relative to displaying the country data.
+In the first part, the provided country data is traversed and rendered as an unordered HTML list.
 In the second part, a [[yii\widgets\LinkPager]] widget is rendered using the pagination information passed from the action.
 The `LinkPager` widget displays a list of page buttons.
 Clicking on any of them will refresh the country data
 in the corresponding page.